Cookies on this website

 Senior Postdoctoral Researcher

-I try to keep the bigger picture in mind with every project I am involved in.
-This includes considering diversity, inclusion, heterogeneity and representativeness, experimental design, measurement bias, reproducibility, reporting bias, ethics, data security, confidentiality, and other forms of research and data integrity.
-Examples are my role in the development of the OxWell survey and study protocol, my UKDS blog piece on data governance in research, and my perspective piece with Willem Kuyken and MYRIAD team on challenges to the design of universal school-based interventions.
+I try to apply a meta-scientific approach.
+This means considering diversity, inclusion, heterogeneity and representativeness, research design, measurement bias, reproducibility, reporting bias, ethics, data security, confidentiality, and other forms of research and data integrity.
+Examples are my perspective piece with Willem Kuyken and MYRIAD team on challenges to the design of universal interventions, my role in the development of the OxWell survey study protocol, and my UKDS blog piece on data governance.

-From 2018-2022, I was a research scientist with the Oxford Health Biomedical Research Centre, carrying out translational research and project coordination.
-Working closely with Mina Fazel, I led on development of the protocol, analysis plans, and dissemination of key findings to stakeholders for the OxWell Student Survey, in collaboration with local authority and NHS partners.
-For the EMOTIVE project, I led on development of the ethical protocol and experimental task for the collection and analysis of high-dimensional digital data to measure mood and emotions in patients and healthy volunteers (digital phenotyping).
+From 2018-2022, I was a research scientist with the Oxford Health Biomedical Research Centre, carrying out translational research.
+Working closely with Mina Fazel, I led on development of the protocol, analysis plans, and dissemination of findings to stakeholders for the OxWell Student Survey, in collaboration with local authority and NHS partners.
+For the EMOTIVE project, I led on development of the protocol and experimental task for the collection and analysis of high-dimensional digital data to measure mood and emotions in patients and healthy volunteers (digital phenotyping).
+From May 2022 I worked on analyses of cohort data from the MYRIAD project with Willem Kuyken, including using measures that were co-designed with young participants from the trial.

 Before I joined the Department of Psychiatry, my previous research (Department of Experimental Psychology, Oxford) and PhD project (Tilburg University, The Netherlands) focused on the neural mechanisms of cognitive control, adaptive learning, engagement and motivation.
 My research methods included electrophysiological data (ERPs and spectral analysis), intelligence testing, cognitive training and non-invasive electrical stimulation (tES).